spidernet-io/spiderpool/docs/usage/spider-subnet.md

 The following YAML example creates two replicas of a Deployment application:

 - `ipam.spidernet.io/subnet`: specifies the Spiderpool subnet.
 Spiderpool automatically selects IP addresses from this subnet to create a fixed IP pool associated with the application, ensuring fixed IP assignment.
+(Notice: this feature don't support wildcard.)

 - `ipam.spidernet.io/ippool-ip-number`: specifies the number of IP addresses in the IP pool.
 This annotation can be written in two ways: specifying a fixed quantity using a numeric value, such as `ipam.spidernet.io/ippool-ip-number：1`, or specifying a relative quantity using a plus and a number, such as `ipam.spidernet.io/ippool-ip-number：+1`.
 The latter means that the IP pool will dynamically maintain an additional IP address based on the number of replicas, ensuring temporary IPs are available during elastic scaling.